Clique-factors in sparse pseudorandom graphs: Introduction

 With regard to $K_t$-factors for general $t\in \mathbb{N}$, Krivelevich, Sudakov and Szab\'o~\cite{KSS04} remark that the condition $\lambda\le cd^{t-1}/n^{t-2}$ yields, for appropriate $c=c(t)$, a fractional $K_t$-factor.
 Although there is, alas, no known suitable generalization of Alon's construction to $K_t$-free graphs, this condition on~$\lambda$ may be seen as a benchmark in the study of $K_t$-factors in $(n,d,\lambda)$-graphs.
 The first nontrivial result for this study was the result in~\cite{ABHKP17} showing that $\lambda\leq cd^{3t/2}n^{1-3t/2}$ for some~$c=c(t)>0$ is sufficient to guarantee $t$-powers of Hamilton cycles (and thus $K_{t+1}$-factors when $(t+1)\mid n$).
-The aforementioned result of Nenadov~\cite{Nen18} generalizes to $K_t$-factors~\cite{Nen18}, giving the condition $\lambda\leq cd^{t-1}/(n^{t-2}\log n)$ for some constant~$c=c(t)>0$.
+The aforementioned result of Nenadov~\cite{Nen18} generalizes to $K_t$-factors, giving the condition $\lambda\leq cd^{t-1}/(n^{t-2}\log n)$ for some constant~$c=c(t)>0$.
 The purpose of this note is to present a proof that, under the condition $\lambda\leq cd^t/n^{t-1}$ for some suitable~$c=c(t)>0$, any $(n,d,\lambda)$-graph contains a $K_t$-factor.
 More precisely, we prove the following.

-\begin{theorem} Given an integer $t\ge 3$, there exist $c>0$ and $n_0>0$ such that every $(n, d, \lambda)$-graph~$G$ with $n\ge n_0$ and $\lambda \le c d^t/n^{t-1}$ contains a $K_t$-factor. \end{theorem}
+\begin{theorem} Given an integer $t\ge 3$, there exist $c>0$ and $n_0>0$ such that every $(n, d, \lambda)$-graph with $n\ge n_0$ and $\lambda \le c d^t/n^{t-1}$ contains a $K_t$-factor. \end{theorem}

 If~$d\geq cn/\log n$ for some suitable~$c=c(t)>0$ and~$t\geq4$, then the condition in Theorem~\ref{thm:main} is the weakest that is currently known to imply the existence of $K_t$-factors.
 Theorem~\ref{thm:main}, first announced in~\cite{HKP18a}, was obtained independently of Nenadov's result.
-There are however similarities in both approaches, since they both use absorption techniques.
-However, the structures and arguments that are used are different and Nenadov's method is more effective in the more interesting sparse range.
+Although both approaches adopt absorption techniques, there are few similarities in the key ideas of the two proofs.
+Indeed, both arguments work by finding a suitably defined absorbing structure which can complete a $K_t$-factor in many ways but the two structures used are clearly distinct and the heart of each proof lies in defining and proving the existence of the desired structure in the host graph.
+Intuitively, it seems the absorbing structure used by Nenadov~\cite{Nen18} is sparser than ours which explains why it is more effective in the sparse range.

 We use standard notation from graph theory, see e.g.~\cite{West}.
 We will omit floor and ceiling signs in order not to clutter the arguments.